 Q: How long does a session typically last?

 Sessions typically last 50 minutes.

 The intake lasts approximately 2-3 sessions and provides an opportunity for the therapist to learn about you, what is troubling you, and to establish treatment goals.
 It is also the time for the therapist to make sure she is the best fit for you.

 Q: What is therapy like?

 Therapy looks and feels different with each person.
 I tailor each session to meet the specific needs of each client.
 This is not a cookie cutter approach!
-I use cognitive behavioral and mindfulness based interventions as foundations to each session (see "What is CBT" for more information), but I apply each intervention purposefully.
+I use cognitive behavioral and mindfulness based interventions as foundations to each session, but I apply each intervention purposefully.
 I use humor in sessions and encourage clients to be their authentic self during our time together.
 A client can expect to have a safe space to discover his/her self and heal.
 I will ask the client to commit to challenging him/herself, and if one chooses to do this, I will help guide the client through making the necessary changes in his/her life to see results.

 Q: What if it doesn’t work?